 Students can schedule one-on-one research help with a librarian.
 Things we can help them with include, but are not limited to:

-Students can schedule focused research help by visiting The Booking Portal.
-For more information about the one-on-one help we provide students with, contact your Personal Librarian.
+Students can make a research appointment to get focused research support.
+For more information about the one-on-one help we provide students with, get in touch with your librarian contact.

-Research Guides help students negotiate the research process by presenting them with a curated selection of resources that can be subject or course-specific.
+Research Guides/Canvas Modules help students negotiate the research process by presenting them with a curated selection of resources that can be subject or course-specific.

-Tailored: Instructors can select resources they would like to see emphasized, or provide feedback to ensure a given guide answers their students' needs.
+Tailored: Instructors can select resources they would like to see emphasized, or provide feedback to ensure a given guide/module answers their students' needs.

-View existing Research Guides, or contact your Personal Librarian to request that one be created.
+View existing Research Guides, or ask your librarian contact to learn more.

-Icons are from the Noun Project and under Creative Commons license (CCBY): presentation by Bestdesignmarket, appointment by Dev Patel, directions by Artdabana@Design, bookmark by Josh Sorosky, Quote by Fauzan Adiima and Computer by iconfield.
+Icons are from the Noun Project and under Creative Commons license (CCBY): presentation by Bestdesignmarket, appointment by Dev Patel, directions by Artdabana@Design, bookmark by Josh Sorosky, Quote by Fauzan Adiima, Computer by iconfield. and Research by Aneeque Ahmed.